Xentrk/x3mRouting/README.md

   * The method used to create the IPSET list is passed to **x3mRouting.sh** as a parameter.
 If the ASN, Amazon AWS or dnsmasq parameter is not specified, **x3mRouting.sh** will default to the manual method.
   * Running **x3mRouting** will automatically perform the set-up.
     * **/jffs/scripts/nat-start** is used to execute the scripts at system boot or during a firewall restart event.
-    * The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event.
+    * The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event when the source and destination interfaces are specified.
   * Simplified the ability to delete an IPSET list and associated routing rules, nat-start and openvpn-event files, and cru jobs for VPN Client IPSET routing rules by passing the 'ipset_name=' and 'del' parameters to x3mRouting.sh.
 Deleting VPN Server to VPN Client and VPN Server to IPSET list routing rules still require that all parameters used to create the routing rules be specified in addition to the 'del' parameter.
   * **VPN Server to VPN Client** routing feature of **x3mRouting.sh**
     * The **x3mRouting.sh** script will create the required VPN Server nvram entry, eliminating the need to manually enter the VPN Server IP address in the OpenVPN Client Screen.
 The VPN Client will be restarted for the update to take effect.
-Once the restart has completed, you can view the entry in the OpenVPN Client Screen.
   * **VPN Server to VPN Client** and **VPN Server to IPSET List**
     * The IP address of the VPN Server in the openvpn-event up/down scripts is no longer hard coded.
 Instead, the 'nvram get' command in the openvpn-event up/down scripts will be used to obtain the IP address of the VPN Server.
 This will eliminate the need to rerun the **x3mRouting.sh** script if the VPN Server IP address is changed.
     * Routing rules will now be applied during an VPN Client up event rather than a VPN Server up event.
 Based on user feedback, the routing from the VPN Server to the VPN Client would stop working after a VPN Client up/down event, even though the iptables rules were still in effect.